Microsoft adds more reasons for enterprise users to run Edge on mobile devices

 Certain conditions

-More important to the organization than SSO, conditional access support has also been handed Edge, said Jain, who didn't mince words about the browser rivals.
+More important to the organisation than SSO, conditional access support has also been handed Edge, said Jain, who didn't mince words about the browser rivals.
 "You can now enforce policy-managed Microsoft Edge as the approved mobile browser to access Azure AD-connected web apps, restricting the use of unprotected browsers like Safari or Chrome," he wrote.

-"Conditional access" is the umbrella term for a set of IT-mandated policies that determine which devices, from where and under certain situations, can access an organization's web apps from mobile devices.
+"Conditional access" is the umbrella term for a set of IT-mandated policies that determine which devices, from where and under certain situations, can access an organisation's web apps from mobile devices.
 Rather than rely solely on username-password authentication to grant access, conditional access can consider a wide range of circumstances that must be in place before allowing the user to tap into company data.
 Is the device fully patched?
 Is it connecting from a familiar geographic location or does its IP address put it suddenly in, say, Moscow?

-Like SSO, conditional access is a feature of Azure AD, but unlike the former, the latter is limited to the most expensive identity plans, or SKUs of pricy subscriptions like Microsoft 365.
+Like SSO, conditional access is a feature of Azure AD, but unlike the former, the latter is limited to the most expensive identity plans, or SKUs of pricey subscriptions like Microsoft 365.

 It's also a club Microsoft can wield to get more enterprise users running Edge.
 "Users attempting to use unmanaged browsers such as Safari and Chrome will be prompted to open Microsoft Edge instead," Jain pointed out when describing how conditional access works with Edge.